keboola/connection-docs/management/project/export/index.md

 - leaving us.

 **Important**: Do not confuse this feature with the project backup.
-Takeout data **cannot** be automatically imported into KBC (recovering a project must be done by KBC Support).
+Takeout data **cannot** be automatically imported into Keboola Connection (recovering a project must be done by Keboola Connection Support).

 Things to have before you start: